tvesh4/baccarat103/README.md

 • Generation of random game sets or events

 The code generates random card distribution for playing the game of Baccarat.
+"random_device" from the standard library <random> is used to generate random numbers.

 • Data structures for storing game status

-The code contains data structures for storing the status of the game, including the player's initial money, current money, total money won/lost, and the number of games won.
+The code uses an array called "game_status" to store various data determining the status of the game, including the player's initial money, current money, total money won/lost, the number of games won, and the winning rate.

 • Dynamic memory management

+The code contains many instances of using vector to store game data.
+For example, a vector called "deck" is used to store randomly shuffled cards for gameplay.
+Besides, memory is released after usage by ".clear" and swapping with an empty dummy vector.
+For example, the memory of the vector "names" used for loading games in load_game.cpp is released afterwards.

 The code contains data structures for storing the status of the game, including the player's initial money, current money, total money won/lost, and the number of games won.

 • File input/output